Table of Contents

 - Log in and navigate to your Facebook business page.

 - Click on 'Settings' and then choose 'Templates and Tabs'.

 - Find the Reviews tab and activate it.

 How to get more Facebook reviews

 Now it's time to get some glowing reviews on your business page.
 How do you do it?
 Quite simply, ask your customers!
+The good news is, it's easy to request a review on Facebook.
 Here are a few ways you can do this:

 - Reach out to your loyal customers and ask them to provide you with an honest review on your business Facebook page.
 You'll be impressed with the number of people that want to help.

-- Use Cloutly to add your customers into automated review campaigns, which help you drive 2-3x more reviews on the review sites you've connected.
+- Use Cloutly to add your customers to automated review campaigns, which help you drive 2-3x more reviews on the review sites you've connected.

 Whether you ask for a review in person, by email or by Facebook, remember to be genuine.
 It is essential to ask your customer in the right way so they don't find you inauthentic about their experience and appear to be just seeking a review.
 If they have had a great experience, feel free to explain that reviews really help other prospective customers make comfortable decisions.

 Note that you'll need to be the admin of a business page in order to to embed Facebook reviews.
 If you don't have one, discover how to create or delete a business Facebook account as quickly as possible.